MaqGo/Tableau-Health-Survey/README.md

 - Strong correlation between income and life expectancy
 - Outliers and surprises in regional health performances -Time-based improvements and setbacks across countries
+## 📊 Key Findings

+Based on the visualizations created in this project:

+✅ **Regional Variation:**
+There are clear geographic patterns in key health indicators such as smoking prevalence, obesity rates, and physical activity levels.

+✅ **High-Risk Areas:**
+Certain states or regions show consistently higher rates of chronic diseases and risk factors.

+✅ **Opportunities for Intervention:**
+Data visualization helps identify target areas where public health interventions could have the greatest impact.

+✅ **Data-driven Storytelling:**
+Symbol maps make it easy to compare regions at a glance, highlighting disparities that may otherwise be overlooked.

 ## 🛠 Tools Used
 - Tableau Desktop
 - Excel